state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 cybergis-script-rogue.sh prod cron2 <direction> <user> <password> <localRepoName> <remoteName> <authorname> <authoremail> <frequency>
 ```

 The frequency variable should be encased in single quotes to ensure it is treated as a literal.
-For example, the script below will execute a GeoGit sync every 5 minutes.
+For example, the script below will execute a GeoGig sync every 5 minutes.

 ```shell
 cybergis-script-rogue.sh prod cron2 pull admin admin 'geonode:incidents_repo' 'AWS' dummy dummy@example.com '*/5 * * * *'
 ```

-The sync commands are added to the file in the cron.d directory at `/etc/cron.d/geogit_sync`.
+The sync commands are added to the file in the cron.d directory at `/etc/cron.d/geogig_sync`.
 The concurrent commands execute in order of when they were added.
 You can double check that the commands executed properly, manually adds sync commands, remove commands, ior otherwise edit existing commands.
-Be careful to not create duplicate cron jobs, as you'll remove a great benfit of GeoGit--it effectively uses network bandwith.
+Be careful to not create duplicate cron jobs, as you'll remove a great benfit of GeoGig--it effectively uses network bandwith.

 ###Step 10